Blog How to stop worrying and start working in clinical trials

 08 February 2019

-A few months ago, I left my three years lasted marketing job in the automotive industry and started a new exciting journey at Flex Databases, that creates software for clinical trials.
+A few months ago, I left my three years’ lasted marketing job in the automotive industry and started a new exciting journey at Flex Databases that creates software for clinical trials.

 Hard start in the clinical research world

-From my interviews and some research, I knew that clinical research is a complex thing, so during my notice period, I decided to start learning.
+From my interviews and some research, I knew that clinical research is a complicated thing, so during my notice period, I decided to start learning.
 Good Clinical Practice became my very first piece of related literature.
 After a fascinating evening of reading, I felt fresh off the boat.
 I was buried under an avalanche of abbreviations, terms, effective dates.
 I was terrified.

 Monitor is a human, not a desktop

 Notice period passed, I’ve read a few more books and searched some websites and arrived both ready and smashed to my first day.
-It was the moment when I met our e-clinical platform, and most importantly for me as a clinical trials beginner, our Learning Management System (LMS).
+It was the moment when I met our e-clinical platform, and most importantly, for me, as a clinical trials beginner, our Learning Management System (LMS).

 LMS helped me to navigate.
-I got to know, that I don’t have to worry about effective dates – if there is an SOP change, I will get a notification from the system.
+I got to know that I don’t have to worry about effective dates – if there is an SOP change, I will get a notification from the system.
 I don’t have to worry about missing anything important in my training – learning materials for my position were predefined in the system.
-I also got access to other useful but not necessary materials like soft skills trainings for when I have time to browse it.
+I also got access to other useful but not necessary materials like soft skills training for when I have time to browse it.

 And here we are

 By the end of my training, I was ready and excited.
 I left my smashed terrifying feeling behind.
-There are three main reasons for this: our amazing team, high quality of training materials and an automated LMS.
+There are three main reasons for this: our amazing team, high quality of training materials, and an automated LMS.

 At the end of this piece of personal experience, I would say that I think every new employee in any company passes the same path as I did, one way or another.
-Software like our LMS is usually promoted as a big help for a company from a managerial side or in case of audits and inspections – but it also makes life of an employee easier.
+Software like our LMS is usually promoted as a big help for a company from a managerial side or in case of audits and inspections – but it also makes a life of an employee easier.

 Marketing Manager of Flex Databases